d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 When greater flexibility is required, we will want to define our own blocks.
 For example, we might want to execute
-Python's control flow within the forward propagation function.
+Python's control flow within the forward propagation method.
 Moreover, we might want to perform arbitrary mathematical operations, not simply relying on predefined neural network layers.